MJK618/5HR3NOGRAPH/README.md

   <br>
 </h1>

-<p align="center">A simple powerful and handy steganography tool for the terminal.</p>
+<p align="center">An advanced, powerful and handy steganography tool for the terminal.</p>
+## Intro
+SHR3NOGRAPH (Shre-no-graf) is a program for for encoding information in image and audio files through steganography.
+Steganography is the art of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection.
+This tool has all the feature of text steganography, audio steganography, image steganography, video stegaography, but has limitations for the host file types.<br>Note: Steganography and Cryptography have complementary purposes and can be used together so just watch the clock for an update :)
 ## It can hide
 - Text and text file in an image
 - Text and text file in an audio